fdopen/ppx_cstubs/docs/structures.md

 ## Unions

-Unions can declared in a similar way:
+Unions can be declared in a similar way:

 ```c
 typedef union {